vishalshuklag/apartment-visitor-web-portal/README.md

 # apartment-visitor-web-portal
 Apartment Visitors Management System  Project

-How to run the Apartment Visitors Management System (AVMS) Project
+How to run the Apartment Visitors Management System  Project

 1. Download the  zip file